 Peonies have vibrant pink flowers and are popular plants, but pet owners have to consider more than just a plant’s beauty.
-Unfortunately, the beautiful Peony is toxic to cats.
-If your cat has gotten into your Peonies, then you need to get them to a vet as quickly as possible.
+Unfortunately, the beautiful peony is toxic to cats.
+If your cat has gotten into your peonies, then you need to get them to a vet as quickly as possible.

-What is a Peony?
+What Is a Peony?

-Why are Peonies Poisonous?
+Why Are Peonies Poisonous?

-Peonies contain a toxin called Paeonol.
+Peonies contain a toxin called paeonol.
 Paeonol is located mostly in the bark but can be found in the entire plant.
 The plant and the flowers are listed by the ASPCA and the Pet Poison Hotline as being toxic to your feline friend.

-Peony Poisoning Symptoms
+Peony Poisoning Signs

 Peony poisoning can cause gastrointestinal issues like diarrhea and vomiting, as well as depression.
-If you see any of these symptoms in your cat, it’s best to contact your vet for advice.
+If you see any of these signs in your cat, it’s best to contact your vet for advice.
 Whether they seem to have ingested only a little bit or a large amount of the flower, it’s best to be on the safe side.

-What to do if Your Cat Eats a Peony
+What to Do if Your Cat Eats a Peony

 Tips for Keeping Your Cat Safe

-Of course, the best way to keep your cat safe from being poisoned by a Peony plant is just not to have the plant in your home, to begin with.
+Of course, the best way to keep your cat safe from being poisoned by a peony plant is just not to have the plant in your home, to begin with.
 However, these are pretty plants, and they have gorgeous flowers, so we’ll give you a few other tips to keep your cat and your plants safe as well.

 Peony plants are usually kept in the garden and only the blooms brought inside for decoration.
-Once placed in a vase just make sure that you close the door to the room firmly, so your cat can’t gain access to the plant.
-If you do have a container peony in your house there are also natural repellents that you can use on the plant that are safe for the plant but will deter your feline pal from messing with it at the same time.
+Once placed in a vase, just make sure that you close the door to the room firmly, so your cat can’t gain access to the plant.
+If you do have a container peony in your house, there are also natural repellents that you can use on the plant that are safe for the plant but will deter your feline pal from messing with it at the same time.
 Choose a room for the plant that your cat will not have access to.